Brody-Clark/docnsrt/CONTRIBUTING.md

 ```bash
 poetry add --dev pylint
 ```

+## VS Code Setup

+This project includes recommended VS Code configurations for debugging and testing.

+### Debugging

+- Use the provided launch configurations in `.vscode/launch.json` to debug:
+  - Test project files
+  - Individual unit test files with pytest
+  - Any file with the Poetry environment

+To start debugging, open the Run & Debug sidebar and select the desired configuration.

+### Testing

+- Tests are discovered and run using pytest, as configured in `.vscode/settings.json`.
+- You can run and debug tests from the Testing sidebar or using the "Debug: pytest Current File" launch configuration.

+### Recommended Extensions

+- Python
+- Pylint
+- Black
+- pytest

 ## Docstring Guidelines

 This project follows [PEP 257-style](https://peps.python.org/pep-0257/) docstrings with an emphasis on clarity and brevity.